-- Coins were made of copper and its alloys and were used by early traders and world travellers and still do today.
+- Coins were made of copper and alloys, used by early traders and world travellers and still do today.

-- Ornamental and ceremonial objects show the use of annealing and hammering, a process of heating and cooling to soften and temper metal.
+- Ornamental and ceremonial objects show the use of annealing and hammering, a heating and cooling process to soften and temper metal.

 - Cave dwellers from 10,000 years ago used copper tools to survive and copper axes as weapons.

-- Mayans, Aztecs and Incans commonly used copper alloyed with silver and gold, when they reigned over South and Central America.
+- Mayans, Aztecs and Incans commonly used copper alloyed with silver and gold when reigned over South and Central America.

 Natural Resource Facts About Copper

-- Copper is a valuable and important metal, estimated resources of more than 8.1 trillion pounds, only 1.1 trillion pounds have been mined so far in history.
+- Copper is a valuable and essential metal, with estimated resources of more than 8.1 trillion pounds.
+Only 1.1 trillion pounds have been mined so far in history.

-- Copper’s recycling rate is higher than any other engineering metal, the vast majority that has been mind is still in circulation.
+- Copper’s recycling rate is higher than any other engineering metal, and the vast majority that has been in mind is still in circulation.

-- Post consumer scrap equates for nearly 50% of all recycled copper, such as discarded automobile radiators, electric cable and air conditioners
+- Post-consumer scrap equates to nearly 50% of all recycled copper, such as discarded automobile radiators, electric cables and air conditioners.

 - The remainder of recycled copper is new scrap, such as turnings, chips and offcuts from screw machine production.

-- Other sources of reclaimed copper include electrical plumbing tube, wiring, automobile radiators, cartridge cases and production scrap waste.
+- Other sources of reclaimed copper include electrical plumbing tubes, wiring, automobile radiators, cartridge cases and production scrap waste.